ayannasoleil/Movie-App-2/README.md

 ## Overview:

-This is a React single page application with components, props,client-side routing, data from the OMDb API and the use of state management.
+This is a React single page application with components, props, client-side routing, data from the OMDb API and the use of state management.

 ## Description: